Yahoo set for growth post management reshuffle: analysts

 Yahoo could avoid a proxy fight and now has a board which will be more proactive and shareholder-friendly, said J.P.
 Morgan analyst Doug Anmuth.

-However, Anmuth said the management shuffle and board changes raised questions about the timing of the possible sale of Yahoo's stake in China's Alibaba Group 1688.HK.
+However, Anmuth said the management shuffle and board changes raised questions about the timing of the possible sale of Yahoo's stake in China's Alibaba Group.
 A delay there may disappoint short-term investors.

 Yahoo shares, which are up 5 percent since Third Point disclosed a stake in the company in September last year, closed at $15.19 on Friday on the Nasdaq.